 One of your technicians has just informed you that a machine has some serious vibration or imbalance issues that they don’t have the skill or equipment to fix or understand what is causing it.
-What you need is someone to perform vibration analysis to figure out what’s wrong, but before you start tracking down someone to do the job you’d like to know a little more about what vibration analysis is and how it works -- and how it can help you.
+What you need is someone to perform vibration analysis to figure out what’s wrong, but before you start tracking down someone to do the job you’d like to know a little more about what it is and how it works -- and how it can help you.
 You’ve come to the right place.

 What Is Vibration Analysis?